Slavery in the British and French Caribbean: French Institution of Slavery

-As of 1778, the French were trafficking approximately 13,000 African people as slaves to the French West Indies each year.
+As of 1778, French slave trade transported approximately 13,000 Africans as slaves to the French West Indies each year.
 Slavery had been active in French colonies since the early 16th century; it was first abolished by the French government in 1794, whereupon it was replaced by forced labour before being reinstated by Napoleon in 1802.
-The French slave trade functioned along a triangular route, wherein ships would travel from France to colonized African countries, and then to the Caribbean colonies.
-The triangular setup was intentional, as France aimed to bring the African laborers to the New World, wherein their labor was of higher value because of the natural and cheap resources cultivated from the land, and then bring the product back to France.
-In French, the commerce triangulaire referred to this Atlantic economy based on the trafficking of enslaved people from Africa.
+The French slave trade ran along a triangular route, wherein ships would travel from France to colonized African countries, and then to the Caribbean colonies.
+The triangular setup was intentional, as France aimed to bring the African laborers to the New World, where their labor was of higher value because of the natural and cheap resources cultivated from the land, and then bring the product back to France.
+In French, the commerce triangulaire referred to this Atlantic economy based on the trafficking of slaves from Africa.

 In France, the slaving interest was based in Nantes, La Rochelle, Bordeaux, and Le Havre during the years 1763 to 1792.
-The men involved defended their diabolical business against the abolition movement of 1789.
-They were merchants who specialized in funding and directing cargoes of stolen Black captives to the Caribbean colonies, which had horrifically high death rates.
-Enslavers relied on a continuous supply of newly trafficked enslaved people.
-The merchants intermarried with each other's families; most were Protestants.
-Their derogatory and patronizing approach towards Black people immunized them from moral criticism.
-They were strongly opposed to the application of the Declaration of the Rights of Man and of the Citizen to Black people.
+The men involved defended their business against the abolition movement of 1789.
+They were merchants who specialized in funding and directing cargoes of stolen Black captives to the Caribbean colonies, which had high death rates.
+Caribbean plantations relied on a continuous supply of newly trafficked slaves.
+Slaveholding plantation owners were strongly opposed to the application of the Declaration of the Rights of Man and of the Citizen to Black people.
 While they ridiculed the slaves as "dirty" and "savage", they often took a Black mistress (an enslaved woman forced into sexual services).
 The French government paid a bounty on each captive sold to the colonies, which made the business profitable and patriotic.